ScalaWilliam/git-work/README.md

 are not reflective of the actual work.
 You could easily blow 4 hours on a chat if you choose to go to an interview.

-This is an enormous waste of time that prevents brilliant ideas from blooming.
+This is an enormous waste of time that someone has to pay for.
+This prevents brilliant ideas from blooming and that is very sad.

 ### The solution